 Starting with an oldie but goodie, the Chesterfield first grew in popularity from being a centrepiece in a traditional setting.
 A leather Chesterfield brings an air of grandeur and formality in a very much masculine vibe, if that's what you're going for.

-Perfect for a classic styled office or living room, go for a dark neutral leather Chesterfield - black, brown, or grey.
+Perfect for a classic styled office or living room (just ask the folks at 221B Baker Street), go for a dark neutral leather Chesterfield - black, brown, or grey.
 Dark wood finishes complement the sofa's serious tone and add a layer of luxury to the space.
 The palette should be earthy or on the darker spectrum, like having navy blue walls and moody, broody lighting for an air of highbrow classiness.